 No camera, since I stopped to take a picture at the very beginning of my run, and realized I had not re-inserted the memory card into the camera!
 Luckily, I was on the edge of our property, and I stashed the camera inside an old wooden pallet, hoping (and not!) that it wouldn’t rain and ruin my camera.

 The Tuscarawas river is over flood stage and looking more like the Mississippi River at the moment..but no roads closed to me, so I made it to my gas station stop in Gnade, bought water, Gatorade, Red Buel and munchies.
-I really wanted to sink down on the wooden bench outside the store and bask in the sunlight, but this route had taken me 12 miles, so I knew I had that long to get back!
+I really wanted to sink down on the garden bench outside the store and bask in the sunlight, but this route had taken me 12 miles, so I knew I had that long to get back!